 Savvy traders usually have several investment strategies at play, but they’re not all the same.
+Some plans incorporate technical analysis and data, others, not so much.
 Here’s what you need to know about momentum trading.

 Goal of Momentum Trading